What is Business Continuity Management?

 New FFIEC BCP Guidance

-The FFIEC just updated its Information Technology Examination Handbook (IT Handbook) booklet on business continuity planning, and it’s got a new title to match its new outlook.
+The FFIEC update to its Information Technology Examination Handbook (IT Handbook) booklet on business continuity planning in 2019 gave it a new title to match its new outlook.

 What is Business Continuity Management?